 Because the open government laws of Virginia, Arkansas, and Tennessee do not authorize noncitizen requests for records, their procedural safeguards would appear to govern only in-state requests.
-Such is the case in Virginia, where state and local agencies have developed their own inconsistent and arbitrary practices regarding how much to charge an out-of-state requester, how long to take in responding, and whether to honor the request at all.
+Such is the case in Virginia, where state and local agencies have developed inconsistent and arbitrary practices regarding how much to charge an out-of-state requester, how long to take in responding, and whether to honor the request at all.
 See Va.
-Freedom of Information Advisory Council, supra n.15, at 5-6.
+Freedom of Information Advisory Council, supra n.14, at 5-6.
 For example, some agencies "usually" honor out-of-state requests, and one processes such requests "unless the requested records are voluminous."
 Id. at 6.
-The Virginia Freedom of Information Advisory Council's report also notes that "state agencies do better with out-ofstate requests than local agencies."
+The Virginia Freedom of Information Advisory Council's report also notes that "state agencies do better with out-of-state requests than local agencies."
 Id.

-Because the Virginia FOIA does not apply to outof-state requests, agencies are freed from any accountability for how they handle such requests.
-State and local agencies need not adhere to the Virginia Supreme Court's holding, for example, that the "purpose or motivation behind a [FOIA] request is irrelevant" to the decision whether to grant it.
+Because the Virginia FOIA does not apply to outof-state requests, agencies may act arbitrarily or contrary to the purposes of open government laws without consequence.
+For example, state and local agencies need not adhere to the Virginia Supreme Court's holding that the "purpose or motivation behind a [FOIA] request is irrelevant" to the decision whether to grant it.
 Associated Tax Serv., Inc. v.
 Fitzpatrick, 372 S.E.2d 625, 629 (Va.
 1988).
 The upshot is that out-of-state requesters may be given a lower priority, the reason for their requests may be factored into the processing, and, of course, their requests may not be processed at all.
-Unclear guidelines for outof-state requesters produce inconsistent application of the state's open government law and unnecessarily burden, without justification, many who seek access to public records.
+Unclear guidelines for out-of-state requesters produce inconsistent application of the state's open government law and unnecessarily burden, without substantial justification, many who seek access to public records.